liam2/liam2/doc/usersguide/source/environment.rst

 - The documentation in HTML Help format (.chm).
 You can find .pdf and .html versions on our website.

-- A demonstration model with a synthetic data set of 20,200 persons grouped in 14,700 households.
+- A demonstration model with a synthetic dataset.

 Getting Started
 ---------------